VaishakSCEM543/VaishakSCEM543/README.md

 ---

-⭐ *Consistency beats talent — I build, I learn, I improve.*
+⭐ Curious about systems — from sensors to software